bfg10k/mist-php/README.md

 Wether you're a Frontend Developer or you need a way to Mock your APIs for testing or your pipelines...
 **Install Mist and start coding!**

-By leveraging a ReactPHP server, Mist can help you reduce your pipelines execution time, handle a decent amount of requests asynchronously with little processor and memory usage... and everything using the PHP you already know and love!
+By leveraging a ReactPHP server, Mist helps you reduce your pipelines execution time, allowing you to run your tests in paralell as it can handle a decent amount of requests asynchronously with little processor and memory usage...
+**and everything using the PHP you already know and love!**

 ## Start using Mist